-Barrett's oesophagus, Omeprazole dosage and bile reflux: links
+Barrett's oesophagus, Omeprazole dosage and bile reflux: links to medical papers

 This is a listing of URLs relevant to Barrett's oesophagus, Omeprazole dosage and bile reflux.
 The search reveals some interesting pages!
 But a quote from Robert A. Heinlein's short story Life-Line is relevant here: